so-faya/Random_python_projects/README.md

 used list, random function and if statement
 # Day_Five Project Password generator
 There are two different solution. first solution - random funtion- random.sample and random.suffle, concatenation and join (to join items in the list.)
 Second solution - used for loop, append and suffle
+# Day_10 Calculator
+Used dictionary, while loop and if statement